-From Fraud to GDPR: How to safeguard your organization from current threats
+From Fraud to GDPR: How to Safeguard Your Organization from Current Threats

 Here are a few key takeaways from our discussion:

-Cybersecurity in 2018: growing threats, bigger spend
+Cybersecurity now: growing threats, bigger spend

 The panel kicked off with a discussion about general cybersecurity trends, starting with the startling growth of the ransomware epidemic over the last few years.
 In 2017, Ransomware attacks increased globally by 350% and are rapidly growing in both sophistication and scale.
 These attacks were once limited to a single PC, involving ransom demands under $3,000.
 Today, ransomware attackers are setting their sights on bigger targets such as large hospital systems, extorting payments in the hundreds of thousands of dollars – and endangering lives by encrypting patient records and locking down vital systems involved in medical diagnostics and care.